cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-3.md

 Our RESTful API should have an endpoint that accepts bike data, with *all* of its fields except for the ID and handle, which will be both automatically generated within our server.

-It's worth noting that POST body data can be in a variety of data-types, hinted in the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) HTTP header.
+It's worth noting that POST body data can be in a variety of data types, hinted in the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) HTTP header.
 But having declared `app.use(express.json())` in our `index.js` file (it already came with the starter), we can directly access the body data in JSON format by extracting it from the `req.body` property.

 ```javascript
 // Post new bike